SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 ## CreateSPAsyncReadJob method

-Creates an AMR job to export all the metadata of the specified SharePoint URL and its children into the specified manifest container.
+Creates an AMR job to read all the metadata of the specified SharePoint URL and its children into the specified manifest container.

 ### CreateSPAsyncReadJob syntax